technicalagilecoach/SudokuSolver/Notes.md

 ## To Do
 - reduce number of test puzzle - check that there is at least one test for every strategy
-- add tests and assertions in IndicesAndPositionsTests.cs
 - clean up/refactor
   - XWing strategy
-  - SolverWrapper
+  - SolverWrapper (also find a new name for this)
   - helper functions in SinglePuzzleTests.cs
   - improve -1 index calculations for accessing candidates
 - make project ready to publish